8 SIWES Challenges in Nigeria and 5 Applicable Solutions

-Despite all productive efforts, certain SIWES challenges and problems are being encountered by students during the practical training, hindering it from being fully effective and efficient.
+Despite all productive efforts, certain SIWES challenges and problems are being encountered by students during the practical training, hindering it from being fully effective.

-Most Nigerian Internship Students aren’t being properly informed by their schools and departments on what the SIWES programme is all about.
+Most Nigerian internship students aren’t being properly informed by their schools and departments about what the programme is all about.

 3. Report Presentation

-Most schools and lecturers are only interested in how well their internship students were able to defend and present their works (logbooks, reports), other than how much was benefited and gained from the training.
+Most schools and lecturers are only interested in how well their internship students could defend and present their works (logbooks, reports), other than how much was benefited from and gained from the training.

-As a result of this, you may likely find a situation whereby a student who actually participated and benefited from the programme is awarded a poor grade due to Stage fright (i.e. the inability to come out of the class to boldly present his/her work) – whereas, another student who didn’t go for the training, but as a result of boldness and smartness in forging materials will be awarded a better grade.
+Because of this, you may likely find a situation whereby a student who actually took part and benefited from the programme is awarded a poor grade due to Stage fright (i.e. the inability to come out of the class to boldly present his/her work) – whereas, another student who didn’t go for the training, but because of boldness and smartness in forging materials will be awarded a better grade.

 The high rate of laziness exhibited by some workers in firms where students undergo their industrial training is becoming quite alarming.

-Majority of these workers sometimes sees and takes the internship students as servants.
+Majority of these workers sometimes see and take the internship students as servants.

-For instance, instead of the students to be properly taught and shown the major activities, they’re now being instructed to carry out irrelevant jobs such as mopping floors, washing toilets etc.
+For instance, instead of the students to be properly taught and shown the major activities, they’re now being instructed to carry out irrelevant jobs such as mopping floors, washing toilets.

-Most Nigerian internship students sees the SIWES period as a time to carry out irrelevant and unnecessary activities such as: travelling, partying etc due to lack of interest and motivation.
+Most Nigerian internship students see the training period as a time to carry out unnecessary activities, such as travelling, partying due to lack of interest and motivation.